slaclab/indico-slac/README.md

 - Image to manage backups of Indico database in `indico-db-backup` folder
 - Image to collect monitoring stats in `indico-collectd` folder

-Images can be built locally, but they are also hosted on Docker Hub in [fermented](https://hub.docker.com/u/fermented/) account, instructions and configuration files in this repository use images from DockerHub.
+Images are built locally and pushed to DockerHub [fermented](https://hub.docker.com/u/fermented/) account, instructions and configuration files in this repository use images from DockerHub.

 ## Building images

+Images are built with `latest` tag using the command:

+    docker-compose -f docker-compose-build.yml build

+and pushed to DockerHub with command:

+    docker-compose -f docker-compose-build.yml push

-Images are normally built by Docker Hub automated builds with `latest` tag after updates to Github repository.
-Stable images are tagged by `stable` tag, these images are normally used for production running.
-To tag all `latest` images in DockerHub with `stable` tag:
+Stable images should be tagged by `stable` tag, these images are normally used for production running.
+To tag all `latest` images in DockerHub with `stable`
+tag:

     ./make-image-tags.sh

-To tag a specific image with some other tag:
+To tag a specific image `latest` tag with some other tag:

     ./make-image-tags.sh -t 2.3.0 indico-worker

-Images can also be built locally, simplest is to use `docker-compose` script `docker-compose-build.yml` which builds all local images using `latest` tag:

-    docker-compose -f docker-compose-build.yml build

-(local `latest` tag will be overwritten if you pull image from DockerHub).

 # Initial configuration